JebWebb/jebwebb.github.io/README.md

-This is a webpage created for my Roppers Academy assignment.
+This is a webpage originally created for a Roppers Academy assignment.